-I have often used the five phases to describe to people how they are going to feel in the near future about starting a fitness program whether as a beginner or as an advanced athlete preparing for Navy SEALs or Special Forces training.
+I often have used the five phases to describe to people how they are going to feel in the near future about starting a fitness program, whether as a beginner or as an advanced athlete preparing for Navy SEALs or Special Forces training.

 The first phase of fitness requires a person to make a decision to get healthy or become a Special Operations candidate.
 This phase takes 2-3 seconds, but it actually takes about 2-3 weeks to make habits that will fuel your desire to obtain your goals.
-Hang in there at least that long and BUILD GOOD HABITS.
+Hang in there at least that long and build good habits.
 This phase is filled with motivation and a general excitement about fitness and exercise.

 This is where the mind and body connect.
-Use the workouts to be a catalyst in all areas of your life: work, relationships, school, etc. I am a firm believer that exercising your body will give you the stamina and energy to exercise your mind and achieve those life long dreams you have.
+Use the workouts to be a catalyst in all areas of your life: work, relationships, school, etc. I am a firm believer that exercising your body will give you the stamina and energy to exercise your mind and achieve your lifelong dreams.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.